PagerDuty/lita-pagerduty/README.md

 ### Misc

 ```
-Lita who's on call                      - Return the names of everyone currently on call
 Lita pager identify <email address>     - Associate your chat user with your email address
 Lita pager forget                       - Remove your chat user / email association
 ```